Skip to Content

 How high is Stanage Edge?

-Stanage Edge reaches its maximum height at High Neb, which stands at 458 metres (1,503 ft) above sea level.
+Stanage Edge reaches its maximum height at High Neb, which stands at 458 meters (1,503 ft) above sea level.

 How long is the Stanage Edge Walk?